ibm-cloud-docs/security-compliance/getting-started.md

 [![This image is a visual link to the instructions for installing a collector on another cloud provider.](images/gs-environment.svg)](/docs/security-compliance?topic=security-compliance-collector)     [![This image is a visual link to the conceptual information about defining config rules.](images/gs-rules.svg)](/docs/security-compliance?topic=security-compliance-rules)     [![This image is a visual link to the conceptual information about built-in insights.](images/gs-insights.svg)](/docs/security-advisor?topic=security-advisor-integrations#integrate-insights)

-## Before you begin
-{: #before-start}

-To complete the getting started tutorial, use a [Pay-As-You-Go or Subscription](/docs/account?topic=account-accounts) {{site.data.keyword.cloud_notm}} account where you are the owner or have [full Administrator access](/docs/account?topic=account-assign-access-resources).

-Be sure that you also have the following requirements:

-- Docker for Linux.
-To start Docker, you can run `systemctl start docker`.
-- A [service ID API key](/docs/account?topic=account-serviceidapikeys) with **Read** access permissions for the resources that you want to scan.

 ## Verify compute requirements